 To see why faith is so important, we must first understand what faith is.
 The author of Hebrews describes it as the realization of something we can’t see:

 “Now faith is the substance of things hoped for, the evidence of things not seen.
 For by it the elders obtained a good testimony” (Hebrews 11:1-2).

 The word faith in the New Testament is translated from the Greek word pistis, defined by Vine’s Complete Expository Dictionary as “firm belief.”
 Faith is an unshakable belief in the promises of God.

 The apostle Paul specifically mentions that the shield of faith is needed to defend against the attacks of Satan (“the fiery darts of the wicked one”).
-Satan is able to attack in any area where we are weak.
+Those fiery darts can take many shapes and forms, because Satan is always looking for effective ways to attack us where we’re weak.

-Notice Paul’s statement in Ephesians 6:11: “Put on the whole armor of God, that you may be able to stand against the wiles of the devil.”
+Notice Paul’s statement: “Put on the whole armor of God, that you may be able to stand against the wiles of the devil” (Ephesians 6:11).